cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

    eval $(terraform output --raw cbci_agents_pods)
    ```

-8. In the CloudBees CI UI, sign on to the `team-b` controller.
+8. In the CloudBees CI UI, sign in to the `team-b` controller.
 9. Navigate to the `ws-cache` pipeline and select the first build, indicated by the `#1` build number.
 10. Select [CloudBees Pipeline Explorer](https://docs.cloudbees.com/docs/cloudbees-ci/latest/pipelines/cloudbees-pipeline-explorer-plugin) and examine the build logs.